-Like dietary fiber, chitosan is not digestible but may have beneficial effects on the gastrointestinal tract.
-Chitosan may reduce the absorption of bile acids or cholesterol, either of which may cause a lowering of blood cholesterol.
-This effect has been repeatedly demonstrated in animals, and a preliminary human study showed that 3-6 grams per day of chitosan taken for two weeks resulted in a 6% drop in cholesterol and a 10% increase in HDL (the good ) cholesterol.
+Similar to dietary fiber, Chitosan is non-digestible but still has beneficial effects on your gastrointestinal tract.
+Chitosan is believed to lower the absorption of bile acids or cholesterol.
+Both of these benefits lower blood levels of cholesterol.
+Animal and some human studies have demonstrated this effect.
+In fact, a preliminary study using human test subjects showed that 3-6 grams per day of Chitosan taken for two weeks led to a significant 6% drop in cholesterol.
+There was also a 10% increase in HDL (the good ) cholesterol.

-Animal and preliminary human research suggests that chitosan may prevent the blood pressure-elevating effects of a high-salt meal, possibly by reducing the absorption of chloride.
-A small study showed that men taking 5 grams of chitosan with a meal resulted in no elevation in blood pressure, while the same meal without chitosan significantly elevated systolic blood pressure.
+Animal and early human studies also suggest that Chitosan may prevent the blood pressure-elevating effects of meals containing high amounts of sodium.
+This might be because Chitosan helps lower the absorption of chloride.
+One small clinical study using male test subjects showed that men taking 5 grams of Chitosan with a meal showed no elevation in blood pressure.
+In comparison, the same meal eaten without Chitosan significantly elevated systolic blood pressure.

-Chitosan may also have an effect on bacteria in the intestines.
-A small human study found that taking 3-6 grams per day of chitosan for two weeks reduced indicators of putrefaction in the intestines, a change that might help prevent diseases, such as colon cancer.
+Chitosan may also have an effect on intestinal bacteria.
+Another small human study found that taking 3-6 grams per day of Chitosan for two weeks lowered indicators of putrefaction in the intestines.
+This is a change that might help prevent diseases, such as colon cancer.

-Chitosan is a supplement commonly extracted from the shells of crustaceans, such as shrimp and crab.
+Chitosan as a supplement is commonly extracted from the shells of crustaceans, such as shrimp and crab.

 Chitosan is not an essential nutrient, so deficiencies do not occur.

-Most human research has used 3-6 grams per day with meals.
+Most human research uses 3-6 grams per day with food.

-While no long-term studies of the effects of chitosan on human health have been done, animal studies suggest that harmful effects on mineral and fat-soluble vitamin absorption, on the maintenance of normal intestinal flora, and on normal growth in children and during pregnancy are possible.
-People with intestinal Malabsorption syndromes should not use chitosan.
-At the time of writing, there were no well-known drug interactions with chitosan.
+No long-term studies of the effects of Chitosan on human health have been conducted.
+Animal studies show that mineral and fat-soluble vitamin absorption may be reduced.
+At the time of writing, there were no well-known drug interactions with Chitosan.